1AMLabs/tree-visualizer/README.md

 ## ✨ Features

 - 📂 Outputs a visual tree of files and folders
-- 🚫 Supports ignoring files via `.gitignore`, `.file-tree-ignore`, or CLI patterns
+- 🚫 Supports ignoring files via `.gitignore`, `.tree-visualizer-ignore`, or CLI patterns
 - 📏 Optionally includes file sizes
 - 📉 Configurable maximum folder depth
 - 🖨️ Outputs to console or a file